JHtiger98/JHtiger98/README.md

 ### Hi there 👋
-🎓 I graduated from JamesCook University
+🎓 I graduated from James Cook University

 🖥️ I majored in Information Technology